lujiefsi/NPEDetector/README.md

 2. NPE point who may throw null pointer exception, like "getMasterInfoPort#4"

 ## Warning
 NPEDetector is designed for finding such simple NPEs, not systematically finding all NPEs.
-If you want the sound and precise NPE detector, you can visist anpther [NPEDetector](https://drona.csa.iisc.ac.in/~raghavan/software/NPE-VirtualBox/README.html)(same name with our tool).
-But I believe that it will take very long time to get the result for analysis hadoop.
+If you want the sound and precise NPE detector, you can visist another [NPEDetector](https://drona.csa.iisc.ac.in/~raghavan/software/NPE-VirtualBox/README.html)(same name with our tool).
+But I believe that it will take very long time to get the result for analysis large system like hadoop.